choogiesaur/traffic-alerts/README.md

 **Currently implemented alerts:**
 - If high packet loss (>1%) on a certain hour is greater than 15% of all Completed Calls on that hour, then send email alert.
 Number of completed calls > 1000.
 - Alert for any outbound carriers who on average take greater than 6 seconds to signal a route advance-able sip response.
 Minimal route advanceable call must be greater than 100.
 Number of Route-advanceable calls must be greater than 20% of attempts.
+- If Duration is less than 30 sec for greater than 80% of completed calls, then alert.
+Or Duration is less than 60 sec for greater than 95% of completed calls, then alert.
+Minimum 1000 call answered.

 **Usage:**
 > python dbtest.py